Education Workshop and Courses

 |

 Advanced Medical Life Support (AMLS) remains the gold standard of education for emergency medical assessment and treatment.
-AMLS emphasizes the use of the AMLS Assessment Pathway, a systematic tool for assessing and managing common medical conditions with urgent accuracy.
-The course is endorsed by the National Association of EMS Physicians and brought into Singapore by UPEC in 2019.
+AMLS emphasises the use of the AMLS Assessment Pathway, a systematic tool for assessing and managing common medical conditions with urgent accuracy.
+The course is endorsed by the National Association of EMS Physicians and was brought into Singapore by UPEC in 2019.
 Authorised Training Centres for AMLS: |

 ||